kevhainfo/PersonalWork/README.md

 # Personal Work
 Hi!
-Below I've detailed my work on the following projects: Spatial-Temporal Farm Analysis as an Applied Computer Vision Intern, Wildfire Prediction, PONG Bot Design, New Approaches to the Traveling Salesman Optimization Problem.
+Below I've detailed my work on the following projects: Spatial-Temporal Farm Analysis as a Machine Learning/Signal Processing Intern, Wildfire Prediction, PONG Bot Design, New Approaches to the Traveling Salesman Optimization Problem.
 I've also included the C++ code for my USACO (United States Computing Olympiad) Silver submissions that were completed during a timed competition.

 Machine Learning/Signal Processing Research Engineer